-Filing Trademarks In China | AppInChina
+How Do I File Trademarks In China?

 Foreign applicants must register either the Chinese version or a direct translation of their trademark to avoid any miscommunication or infringement.

 Choosing a distinct and well-considered Chinese name for your trademark is a good idea anyway, because Roman characters alone will not protect your mark.
-The same or similar mark can be registered by another business in Chinese characters.
-Also, a smart Chinese name for your company will be more comfortable for Chinese users to search for, read and speak.
+The same or a similar mark can be registered by another business in Chinese characters.
+Also, an appropriate Chinese name for your company will enable greater access for Chinese users to search for, read and speak about your company.

 You may also consider SEO when choosing your Chinese name.
 Most Chinese app stores weigh the title heavily for keyword searches.
 So while your app name may be different from your company trademark, it helps if keywords that your searchers are likely to use to find your app or services are present.